 Here is why sleeping on the floor (or any hard surfaces) is good for you.

-Sleeping on the floor is good for your skeletal system, or , good-bye, back and neck pain.
+Sleeping on the floor benefits for your skeletal system, or , good-bye, back and neck pain

 When muscles are relaxed and your spine straightened, your pinched nerves become released and your back pain goes away.
 So does back stiffness or hip pain when you wake up.
 You will absolutely forget what hip pain is after sleeping on the floor.
 Another benefit that I have found is that, when your muscles fully relax on the hard surface, they let your bones actually be in contact with the hard surface, instead of protecting the bones when you are in an unnatural position on a mattress.